Phase 1LLM Foundations·12 min read

 Phase 1 of 8

 Ever noticed how explaining your thinking helps you solve problems better?
 The same is true for LLMs!
 In this guide, you'll learn Chain of Thought prompting — a powerful technique that dramatically improves reasoning.
-First introduced in Wei et al. 2022 ("Chain-of-Thought Prompting Elicits Reasoning in Large Language Models"), CoT showed that simply asking a model to "think step by step" could boost accuracy on math reasoning benchmarks (GSM8K) from ~18% to ~57%.
+First introduced in Wei et al. 2022 ("Chain-of-Thought Prompting Elicits Reasoning in Large Language Models"), CoT showed that simply asking a model to "think step by step" roughly tripled accuracy on grade-school math word problems in the original paper (about 18% to 57% on GSM8K, depending on model and setup).

 The Problem: LLMs Take Shortcuts